 Vaude Tents - We set up a maximum of five backpacking tents per camp.
 We provide Backpackers with sturdy Vaude tents - each being able to accommodate one or two persons.

 Vaude Mark L 2P & Taurus 2P - Our Backpacker tents come from the Alpine area of Southern Germany, made for use in the mountains and more than capable of withstanding whatever the British weather can throw at them.
-They have a double skin, with an inner sleeping compartment and an outer sheet extending over the two entrances at either end, providing separate space for boots and gear.
+They have a double skin, with an inner sleeping compartment and an outer sheet extending over the entrance, providing separate space for boots and gear.

 Sleeping Mat - The tents may have built in groundsheets, however, the chances are you will appreciate a bit of insulation from the ground, so each person is provided with one of our 1" (25mm) foam sleeping mats.

 Bag & Liner - For those who prefer not to have to bring their own sleeping bag (as well as squeeze it into the limited space of their rucsac), you can hire a Sleeping Bag & Liner off us for £20 (transportation between campsites included).